eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 *Figure 2: Simplified EUDI Wallet Object Model*

-This definition is not prescriptive of form factor, hence depending on the implementation a EUDI Wallet Instance may consist of a single mobile app, or a set of local and remote components available to a specific User.
+This definition is not prescriptive of form factor, hence depending on the implementation an EUDI Wallet Instance may consist of a single mobile app, or a set of local and remote components available to a specific User.